094459/newsletter-oss-projects/README.md

 **StsSamlDriver**

 [StsSamlDriver](https://aws-oss.beachgeek.co.uk/49d) is A Python-based SAML authentication handler for AWS STS that allows you to get temporary credentials using SAML to the AWS CLI, or an application written using an AWS SDK without the need to screen scrape or emulate a browser.(#207)

+**TerraTitan**

+[TerraTitan](https://aws-oss.beachgeek.co.uk/4hs) is an open source (GPL) LLM powered workflow that converts AWS CDK constructs to Terraform CDK (CDKTF).
+This tool is a major component used to generate and maintain the TerraConstructs library, providing reliable and trustworthy infrastructure components for everyone to use.
+There is also [a workshop](https://aws-oss.beachgeek.co.uk/4ht) that will help you get started if this looks interesting to you. (#213)

 **tokenizing-db-data-tool**